narwhalacademy/zebra-crossing/README.md

 - You can create a publicly searchable or private invite-only channel.
 - Followers/readers subscribe to your channel and receive all of the updates (compared to traditional social media where you have to compete for attention and reach).

+If you are only broadcasting updates to 1000 or less people, then [Signal](https://www.signal.org/)'s new features can make this happen while retaining maximum privacy for both sides:

+- Tap the group profile picture and name at the top fo enter settings.
+Scroll down to `Permissions` and tap it.
+Then under `Send Messages`, set it to `Only Admins`.
+- Optional: Set up a public `Group link` in the same group chat settings screen to add members quicker.
+Think about whether new members require the `Require Admin Approval` setting.
+On top of that, consider turning off the publicly accessible link after a short period of time.

 ##### Picking an app for big-group public outreach